There’s nothing more aesthetically pleasing than having an aquarium full of colorful fish.

 And even though there have been previous attempts at creating a betta in the colors of the Thai flag, none has ever come as close as the Kachen Worachai.

 This colorful betta surpassed the initial expectations of its owner who expected it to sell for a few hundred dollars.
-The Kachen Worachai Betta’s sale price of $1530, makes it the single most expensive betta fish in the world.
+The Kachen Worachai Betta’s sale price of $1530, makes it the most expensive betta fish ever sold in the world to this day.
+This was the equivalent of 53,500 baht at the time of the sale, which was 15th of November, 2016.

 1. Plakat Fantail Betta